Pantoprazole Sandoz Enteric Coated Tablets

 Pantoprazole Sandoz comes in two types of tablets:

-- Pantoprazole Sandoz 20mg - yellow and oval shaped enteric coated tablets, coded "20" on one side.
+- Pantoprazole Sandoz 20mg - yellow and oval shaped enteric coated tablets.

-- Pantoprazole Sandoz 40mg - yellow and oval shaped enteric coated tablets, coded "40" on one side.
+- Pantoprazole Sandoz 40mg - yellow and oval shaped enteric coated tablets.

 Pantoprazole Sandoz 20mg is available in blister packs of 30 enteric coated tablets.